caezium/caezium.github.io/content/02_areas/COMP SCIENCE/1/Binary Shifts.md

+Answers need to be like
+A logical left shift moves all the binary digits to the left, and right-most empty spaces due to the left shift are filled in with zeros.

 #### What is a logical binary shift?
 - A logical binary shift is how a computer system performs **basic multiplication and division** on non-negative values (0 and positive numbers)
 - Binary digits are **moved left** or **right** a set number of times